mongodb/specifications/source/initial-dns-seedlist-discovery/tests/README.rst

 ----------

 Start a three-node replica set on localhost, on ports 27017, 27018, and 27019, with replica set name "repl0".
+The replica set MUST be started with SSL enabled.

 To run the tests that accompany this spec, you need to configure the SRV and TXT records with a real name server.
 The following records are required for